NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-policies.md

   ### <a name="configureviewinfileexplorer"></a>ConfigureViewInFileExplorer

-  #### <a name="configure-the-view-in-file-explorer-feature-for-sharepoint-pages-in-microsoft-edge"></a>Konfigurieren des Features "Ansicht im Datei-Explorer" für SharePoint Seiten in Microsoft Edge
+  #### <a name="configure-the-view-in-file-explorer-feature-for-sharepoint-pages-in-microsoft-edge"></a>Konfigurieren des Features "Im Datei-Explorer anzeigen" für SharePoint-Seiten in Microsoft Edge